datocms/react-datocms/README.md

 `useQuerySubscription` is a React hook that you can use to implement client-side updates of the page as soon as the content changes.
 It uses DatoCMS's [Real-time Updates API](https://www.datocms.com/docs/real-time-updates-api/api-reference) to receive the updated query results in real-time, and is able to reconnect in case of network failures.

 Live updates are great both to get instant previews of your content while editing it inside DatoCMS, or to offer real-time updates of content to your visitors (ie. news site).

+- TypeScript ready;
+- Compatible with vanilla React, Next.js and pretty much any other React-based solution;

 ## Reference